techcnet/site-simple-blog/README.md

 # Simple Blog Profile for ProcessWire 3x

 This site profile for ProcessWire offers a simple and responsive blog which doesn't require any module.
-It works exclusively based on some template files.
+It works exclusively with some template files.

 !["Screenshot"](https://tech-c.net/site/assets/files/1198/screenshot-500.jpg)